Mistrial declared in murder case

-Treadwell, 31, Indianapolis, is charged with murder in the Oct.
+Treadwell, 31, Indianapolis, was charged with murder in the Oct.
 25, 2020, shooting death of Arneshia Fuller after an ongoing dispute.

-In his closing statement deputy prosecutor Dan Kopp said it was the day the jurors would bring justice to Fuller.
+In his closing statement, Deputy Prosecutor Dan Kopp said it was the day the jurors would bring justice for Fuller.

 He said it was up to the jurors to determine if the use of deadly force was reasonable in the shooting death of Fuller.

-Kopp said on the day she died Fuller was talking “trash” to Treadwell’s girlfriend Brooklyn Parnell over an incident that took place on Oct.
+Kopp said that on the day she died, Fuller was talking “trash” to Treadwell’s girlfriend, Brooklyn Parnell, about an incident that took place Oct.
 1, 2020.

 He said that all the witnesses testified they only heard one shot on the night Fuller died in the 1400 block of Forkner Street.

-Kopp said at one point Treadwell went to Parnell’s car, obtained a gun and shot Fuller.
+Kopp said at one point that Treadwell went to Parnell’s car, obtained a gun and shot Fuller.

 None of the witnesses or people at the scene ever saw Fuller with a gun.

-Kopp said Treadwell’s testimony that there was a shot fired after he left the scene following the shooting of Fuller is ridiculous.
+Kopp said Treadwell’s testimony that there was a shot fired after he left the scene of Fuller’s shooting is ridiculous.

-Kopp said Treadwell waited more than a week to claim the shooting of Fuller was in self-defense.
+Kopp said Treadwell waited more than a week to claim that Fuller’s shooting was in self-defense.

 Defense attorney Cody Cogswell said a holster with Fuller’s fingerprints on it was located at the scene.